NIH-NLM/template-python/README.md

 ```

 ### ✅ NIH-NLM Recommended Usage (Security-Aware)

+As an example of how to use this repository consider these steps.
+These are all the steps followed to make the nsforest-cli repository with this template-python

 If you must create the repository *before* rendering:

 1. **Create your GitHub repo manually** in the NIH-NLM org